snyk/driftctl/docs/new-resource.md

 Then you will have to implement two interfaces:

-- Repositories are the way we decided to hide direct calls to sdk and pagination logic.
+- Repositories are the way we decided to hide direct calls to SDK and pagination logic.
 It's a common abstraction pattern for data retrieval.
-- `remote.comon.Enumerator` is used to read resources list.
+- `remote.common.Enumerator` is used to enumerate resources.
 It will call the cloud provider SDK to get the list of resources.
   For some resource it could make other call to enrich the resource with additional attributes when driftctl is used in deep mode
-- `remote.comon.DetailsFetcher` is used to retrieve resource details.
-It makes a call to terraform provider `ReadResource`.
+- `remote.common.DetailsFetcher` is used to retrieve resource's details.
+It makes a call to Terraform provider `ReadResource`.
   This implementation is optional and is only needed if your resource type is to be supported by experimental deep mode.
-  Please also note that it exists a generic implementation as `remote.common.GenericDetailsFetcher` that can be used with most resource type.
+  Please also note that it exists a generic implementation called `remote.common.GenericDetailsFetcher` that can be used with most resource types.

 ### Repository

-This will be the component that hide all the logic linked to your provider sdk.
-All provider have different way to implement pagination or to name function in their api.
+This will be the component that hides all the logic linked to your provider SDK.
+All providers have different ways to implement pagination or to name function in their API.

-Here we will name all listing function `ListAll<ResourceTypeName>`.
+Here we will name all listing functions `ListAll<ResourceTypeName>`.

-For aws we decided to split repositories using the amazon logic.
+For AWS we decided to split repositories using the Amazon logic.
 So you'll find repositories for EC2, S3 and so on.
 Some provider does not have this grouping logic.
 Keep in mind that like all our file/struct repositories should not be too big.
-So it might be useful to create a grouping logic.

-For our Github implementation the number of listing function was not that heavy so we created a unique repository for everything:
+For our GitHub implementation the number of listing functions was not that heavy, so we created a unique repository for everything:

 ```go
 type GithubRepository interface {